 A pond will support only so many fish.
 We recommend no more than one fish inch per ten gallons of water.

-No. Fish are capable of sustaining themselves in the pond by eating insects, larvae, algae, etc. However, if you want to tame your fish so they swim up to greet you when you approach your pond, they can be fed floating fish food.
+No. Fish can sustain themselves in the pond by eating insects, larvae, algae, etc. However, if you want to tame your fish, so they swim up to greet you when you approach your pond, they can be fed floating fish food.
 Always feed them according to the directions on the package.
 Do not overfeed!
-Uneaten food results in excess nutrients which will cause an algae bloom.
-Feed your fish no more than they can eat in five minutes.
+Uneaten food results in excess nutrients which can cause an algae bloom.
+Feed your fish no more than what they can eat in five minutes.

-Both are great.
+Yes.
+Both are great additions.
 Frogs will often find your pond on their own, and if not, you can add tadpoles to your pond.
 Frogs will eat mosquito larvae and insects.
-Snails can be purchased at a pet store, and many of the plants we sell at Aquatic & Garden Decor have small black snail eggs on the pots.
-Snails eat algae from the sides and bottom of the pond.
+Snails eat small amounts of algae from the sides and bottom of the pond.
 Turtles, however, are not recommended for ponds, as they typically will eat water plants and fish.

 For most ponds, which have an irregular shape, the formula is: Length x Width x Depth x 5.90 = Gallons.
 For ponds which are square or rectangular, and all one depth, the formula is: Length x Width x Depth x 7.50 = Gallons.
 Length, width and depth should be measure in feet.